 (And if you’re only familiar with DC animation and not the comics, don’t even bother to ask what Countdown is.
 All you need to know is it’s horrible, nauseating and makes me think fondly of Rob Liefeld comics.
 At least those are good for laughs.)

-Even taken just as a superhero story, the script’s hardly any less impressive.
+Even taken just as a superhero story, the script’s firing on all cylinders.
 The scene in Mayor Grange’s office alone has more wit than every previous Joker episode put together, from Bat-Joker’s entry…

 … to his constant attempts to not laugh…